markuryy/R-Pilot/README.md

 ## Deployment

 This project was never meant for public deployment, so certain features like filesystem interactions will not be available in production on Vercel, for example.
 You may be able to containerize the whole stack and serve the frontend with nginx; open a pull request if you want to give it a try.
-The included [IncognitoPilot](https://github.com/silvanmelchior/IncognitoPilot) Docker files have not been tested with the current Turborepo configuration.